HuRuilizhen/HuRuilizhen.github.io/_posts/2025-02-02-Intelligent-Agent-Prolegomenon.md

 ## Pure Reactive Agents, Perception and Agent with State

 Some agents decide what to do without reference to their history — they base their decision making entirely on the present, with no reference at all to the past.
 We call such agents **purely reactive**.
-Mathematically, a purely reactive agent is a function from the environment state space ((instead of the run space.) to the action space:
+Mathematically, a purely reactive agent is a function from the environment state space (instead of the run space) to the action space:

 $$
     action(e) : E \to Ac